zulip/zulip/templates/zerver/help/night-mode.md

 {end_tabs}

-The default is **Automatic**, which detects which theme to use based on the color scheme used by your operating system.
+The default is **Sync with computer**, which detects which theme to use based on the color scheme used by your operating system.

 You can also specify **Night mode** or **Day mode** if you'd like